-The inductive transfer technology will be based on electric vehicle developments; they have been made rugged for military use and seawater use with 15-mm gaps for easier alignment with about 80% efficiency12).
-The planned implementation is shown in Fig. 7.
+The inductive transfer technology could be based on electric vehicle developments; they have been made rugged for military use and seawater use with 15-mm gaps for easier alignment with about 80% efficiency8.
 The mooring network 400 V DC is chopped to obtain 130 kHz AC, which is inductively transferred to the receiver in the profiler which rectifies the signal and outputs 250-400 V DC.
 About 1.5 kW can be transferred, charging the profiler battery in a short time.
-The profiler can go 30 km (3 roundtrips) at 0.4 m s-1.
-The system also transfers data inductively at 10.4 kbps.
+The profiler can go 125 km (14 full-depth roundtrips) at 0.25 m s-1 and 30 km (3 roundtrips) at 0.4 m s-1, which is perfect grist for the development of adaptive sampling optimization techniques.
+The system also transfers data using the SAE J1850 standard at 10.4 kbps.
 The electronics in the charger and vehicle exchange some data about battery condition to control the charging but use very little of the available bandwidth.
-The two-way communications and power from the mooring network is crucial to enable the adaptive sampling required by the science mission.